mshimshon/StatePulse.NET/README.md

 ### Important Notes
-- Rule of thumb is always await dispatch calls avoiding to do so can cause inconsistency for safe dispatch modes..
+- Rule of thumb is always await dispatch calls, avoiding to do so can cause inconsistency for safe dispatch mode..
 - ISafeAction implementations are always dispatched safely, ignoring unsafe flags.
 - synchronous is an anti-pattern of statemanement use it sparingly; it is primarily for debugging or specific scenarios requiring full completion before continuation.